 How culture eats strategy in the social sector

-Richard Spencer explores the importance of healthy culture in creating an effective for-purpose organisation and what it takes to create and maintain that culture.
+Richard Spencer explores the importance of healthy culture in creating an effective social purpose organisation and what it takes to create and maintain that culture.

 Management consultant Peter Drucker coined the phrase ‘Culture eats strategy for breakfast’.
 Here we explore how this plays out in the social sector.
 Why is workplace culture so important and how can you deliberately build a healthy workplace culture?

-Richard Spencer who recently stepped down from SVA’s board shares what he has learned in his years working in both the for-profit world and the social sector.
+Richard Spencer who recently stepped down from SVA’s board talks with SVA’s COO, Susan Metcalf about what he has learned in his years working in both the for-profit world and the social sector.

 Richard began his career as a lawyer with Clayton Utz in Sydney, and then joined Rio Tinto as general counsel in its head office in London.
 At the end of the 80s, he switched to the non-profit sector, working with UNICEF in Australia then in Brazil, then as President and CEO with AFS Intercultural Programs in New York.
 Since 1998, he has worked as CEO for Cerebral Palsy Alliance and the Benevolent Society.
 In 2016, he was appointed a Commissioner with the Productivity Commission, where he has worked on the inquiry into Human Services and NDIS.